We’ll continue using the Pandas package for everything here.

 Concatenating data sets

 Let’s read the data in from all the years, 2011 through 2024, using a loop, combining all the data into one large data frame.
+These data files can be downloaded from here.

-li =list() # make a list of data frames to concatenate into one big onefor i inrange(11,25):file= dr +'tr50k_20'+str(i) +'.txt' tryr = pd.read_table(file,header =None,names = trcols,usecols =range(1,len(trcols))) tryr['Year'] ='20'+str(i) li.append(tryr) # append data frame to the list of data framestr = pd.concat(li)tr
+li =list() # make a list of data frames to concatenate into one big onefor i inrange(11,25):file= dr +'tr50k_20'+str(i) +'.txt' tryr = pd.read_table( file, header =None, names = trcols, usecols =range(1,len(trcols))) tryr['Year'] ='20'+str(i) li.append(tryr) # append data frame to the list of data framestr = pd.concat(li)tr

 Place